|

 d I have had the pleasure of meeting her. (never)

-e She loves him. (no longer)
+e She loves him. (no longer4)

 2 Examples:

 Has she still not come?
-(Note the position of still in
+(Note the position of still in negative-interrogative sentences.)

-He still isn’t an expert on the subject/He still is not an
+He still isn't an expert on the subject/He still is not an expert on the subject/He is still not an expert on the subject.

 She may still come.